brunopc-net/DocusaurusSrc/blog/2023-09-08-How-to-make-your-passion-stick/index.md

 To build the circle, it's absolutely critical that the actions you take are good one and not lost energy.
 This is where quotes like "No pain, no gain" can be toxic.
 The mentality is great if it's balanced and if you already have a working strategy, but otherwise, you will burn yourself.

 The nuance between positive and toxic perseverance?
 The profitability of your efforts.
 If you progress, it's positive.
 If you put in a lot and you're stagnating, it's becoming toxic.

-Adjust yourself ASAP.
+The same way people are sometimes in toxic relationships because it give them short bursts of intense euphoria, you can also have toxic passions (overly obsessive ones).
+Passion can burn you, whether it is for someone or for an activity.

+## Build your passions, plural

+"Finding your passion" is a bit misleading, because it's a process you mainly need to build, opposed as discovered, the same way that you build love over time in a healthy relationship.

+Finally, I want to emphasize that after you become good at building these virtuous cycles, you can build multiple passions at the same time.
+Passion doesn't mean you can't have two, or three, or four!
+It's up to you how many you want.

+When you understand the process, you have laid out the foundation of happiness in every aspects of your life: in love, for your family, at work, for your hobbies, and more.

 ### Good reads  on the topic: